- Average car insurance rates in Arizona are lower than California’s average rates, but are more expensive than Utah’s

 Best car insurance companies in Arizona

-Geico and State Farmed topped the charts in terms of Bankrate Score, when we reviewed the best auto insurance companies in Arizona.
-To determine scores, Bankrate’s editorial team assessed providers by market share, average premiums, available coverage options and discount offerings, as well as third-party customer satisfaction scores from J.D.
+Geico and State Farmed topped the charts in terms of their Bankrate Score when we reviewed the best auto insurance companies in Arizona.
+To determine Bankrate Scores, Bankrate’s editorial team assessed providers by market share, average premiums, available coverage options and discount offerings, as well as third-party customer satisfaction scores from J.D.
 Power, complaint index scores from the National Association of Insurance Commissioners (NAIC) and financial strength ratings from AM Best and Standard & Poor’s (S&P).

 After analyzing the data, we found that the following five companies are among the best in Arizona.
 When searching for car insurance, Arizona drivers may want to get quotes from these companies:

-Geico’s top-notch Bankrate Score reflects its low prices and customer satisfaction.
+Geico’s high Bankrate Score reflects its low prices and high customer satisfaction.
 Geico offers the lowest average full coverage premium in Arizona, according to Bankrate research.
 In addition to its low average rates, Geico offers a host of discounts to help you save even more.
 You might qualify for a discount if you are a safe driver, a federal employee, a military service member or if you have certain safety features on your vehicle.
 However, Geico doesn’t offer gap insurance, so if you’re looking for that coverage option, you may want to look elsewhere.

 Learn more: Geico Insurance review

 State Farm tied with Geico for the highest Bankrate Score out of the providers on this list and received a higher J.D.
 Power score than Geico.
 As the largest personal auto insurer in the U.S., State Farm commands more than 16% of market share.
 With local agents to assist you when you need a helping hand, State Farm may be a good choice for Arizona drivers who prefer to do business face-to-face.
 The company’s safe driving programs, Steer Clear for teens and Drive Safe & Save for adults, could help you save.
 However, keep in mind that the company offers few options for customization.

 Learn more: State Farm Insurance review